abhinav-huria/Green-Screen-ackground-changer/README.md

 # Green-Screen-ackground-changer
-This webpage helps change the green screen background of any image to your desired background.
+This webpage helps to change the green screen background of any image to your desired background.

 *The size of the images must be the same.